utiasSTARS/certifiable-calibration/matlab/README.md

 # Globally Optimal Extrinsic Calibration for Egomotion Sensors
 Certifiably globally optimal extrinsic calibration of sesnors capable of providing egomotion estimates.
+The problem our code solves is also commonly called "hand-eye calibration", or the `AX=XB` problem.

 ## Installation and Dependencies